redhat-developer/s2i-dotnetcore/README.md

 Two OpenShift templates are provided, one for the build and one for the deploy.
 Full details are here: [OpenShift]

+**CCW Jurisdiction Changes**
+In the event that CCW Jurisdiction changes occur, instructions are available at the following location to update the seed data for CCW Jurisdictions.
+[CCW Jurisdiction Changes]

 Developer Prerequisites
 -----------------------